 r12 – Mere Christianity History pt2

-Last time I gave you some background information about how Mere Christianity began as radio broadcasts and next became a series of three books.
+Last week I gave you some background information about how Mere Christianity began as radio broadcasts and next became a series of three books.
 Would you believe there is a backstory to this backstory?

 C.S.
 Lewis never wanted to be on the radio before he was asked to do a short series that grew into the book known as Mere Christianity.
 He was already busy with a growing writing career in addition to his responsibilities as an Oxford professor.